mmosmond/eeb430/syllabus.md

 - office hours: Thursday 10-11, ESC 3046 (on Zoom until Sep.
 30)

 ## Course format
-This course follows a "flipped" style, meaning you'll watch lectures asynchronously online so that we can use the class time to discuss questions and actively work on problems together.
+This course follows a "flipped" style, meaning you'll watch lectures asynchronously online so that we can use the class time to discuss questions and actively work on examples together.

 ### Weekly tasks:
 - read assigned sections of the text [approx. time = 2h]
 - watch two lectures online [approx. time = 1h]
 - attend two tutorials [approx. time = 2h]
-- submit homework assignment [approx. time = 0h; ie, ideally completed during tutorials]
+- submit homework assignment [approx. time = 1h]
 - attend computer lab [approx. time = 2h]

 ### When and where